pyladiespdx/zombies/zombie.md

 #"Zombie", the Cranberries lyrics
 --------------------------------------------

 ##1.
-Another head hangs lowly
+# head hangs lowly

-Brains are slowly eaten
+#Brains are slowly eaten

-And if violence causes the silence
+#And if violence causes the silence

-What are we becoming
+#What are we becoming

 But you see it's not me